Vinesma/.dotfiles/install/README.md

 ## Bare CLI

 After the reboot you need to find a network to connect to with the `nmcli` interface.
 [Examples here](https://wiki.archlinux.org/index.php/NetworkManager#nmcli_examples), once you are connected the scripts can do most of the heavy lifting for you.
-Go ahead and run main.sh to install an configure the important stuff.
+Go ahead and run main.sh to install and configure the important stuff.

 ## Laptop